andresdp/performance-sensitivity-patterns/README.md

 The main Jupyter notebook for a running a given pattern analysis is called *sensitivity-analysis.ipynb*.
 This notebook relies on a set of common classes and utility functions defined in the *archspace.py* file.

 The creation of a Python environment (e.g., with Conda) is recommended.
 A *requirements.txt* file is provided.

+Tables with the raw results reported in the paper are in *experimental-results.xlsx*.